suhasHere/moq-secure-objects/draft-jennings-moq-secure-objects.md

 A goal of the design is to minimize the amount of additional data the encryptions requires for each object.
-This is particularly important for very low bit rate audio applications where the encryption overhead can become a significant port of the total bandwidth.
+This is particularly important for very low bit rate audio applications where the encryption overhead can become a significant portion of the total bandwidth.

 This document defines an E2EE protection scheme known as Secure Object.